MBA (Investment Management Option)

 - A minimum of three full years of study at the undergraduate or graduate level at an accredited university in one of the following countries.

-- Statement of Purpose: Applicants must provide a Statement of Purpose indicating their reason for choosing the MBA/CFA, their career goals, and how the program will contribute to achieving those goals.
+- Statement of Purpose: Applicants must provide a Statement of Purpose indicating their reason for choosing the MBA in Investment Management, their career goals, and how the program will contribute to achieving those goals.
 Applicants must include personal commentary regarding their knowledge of the CFA Program and discussion of their ability and commitment to devote sufficient time to their academic studies.
 Statement of Purpose should be approximately 500 words in length.

 You are strongly encouraged to submit your application before your program’s application deadline in order to give your referees sufficient time to provide their assessment and letter of reference.